N23897/Personal-blog/README.md

 ## License

-All website code and instructions are for educational purposes.
+All website codes and instructions are for educational purposes.
-You’re welcome to use, adapt, or reference for your own learning or coursework.
+You’re welcome to use, adapt, or reference for your own learning or personal project.

 ---